 If you would like to volunteer to help us host nearly 1,000 visitors during the weekend, please contact us.
 Both Penn State students and community members are encouraged to volunteer.

 Earn Penn State Credit at the Fall Harvest Festival

 The Halloween Trail stations are developed by Penn State students from across campus enrolled in RPTM 325: Introduction to Environmental Interpretation.

 Penn State students can also earn 1 to 2 credits by helping to organize and orchestrate the festival.
 For more information, please view information about our Festival Courses.

 Fall Harvest Pumpkin Carving

-We also need help on the Thursday before the Festival from 6:00 to 9:00 p.m. as we carve more than 100 Jack-O-Lanterns!
+We also need help on the Thursday before the Festival from 5:00 to 8:00 p.m. as we carve more than 100 Jack-O-Lanterns!
 We’ll provide pumpkins and spooky treats for this family-friendly affair, while you provide your creative carving skills.
 The Jack-O-Lanterns created will be used to decorate the Children’s Halloween Trail during our Fall Harvest Festival.
-Preregistration is appreciated; call 814-863-2000 or 814-667-3424.
+Preregistration is appreciated; please use this online form or call 814-863-2000 or 814-667-3424.